Mel Owen

-Lisa seeks revenge for Mel’s death by telling Phil he is not the father of Sharon’s baby.
-A few weeks later, Louise gives her daughter the middle name ‘Melanie’ in honour of her.
-On Christmas Day, Mel’s meddling finally comes to fruition as Phil discovers Sharon’s affair and throws her out as well as orchestrating Keanu’s murder.

 Creation and development

 Background and casting

 In 1998, EastEnders acquired a new executive producer, Matthew Robinson.
 Robinson was dubbed "the axeman" in the British press, after a large proportion of the EastEnders cast either quit, or were culled, shortly after Robinson's introduction.
 It was reported that Robinson hoped the changes would attract more viewers and "spice up [the soap's fictional setting of] Walford".

 To counteract the large number of departures, Robinson introduced several new characters, among them Melanie Healy played by Tamzin Outhwaite.
 In an interview with website Walfordweb, Matthew Robinson has stated that Melanie was "dreamt up to supplement the 'totty' contingent – running thin at the time".
 Robinson stated that Tamzin Outhwaite was "a shoo-in – and not just because of her beautiful blonde hair.
 Within a minute of her walking into auditions, hundreds already having trooped in and out of the door, I knew we had our star."
 Outhwaite has stated that she was given the role without having to do a screen-test.
 Mel was brought into the serial as a member of the already established Healy family, joining her brother Reverend Alex Healy (Richard Driscoll) and father Jeff Healy (Leslie Schofield) in October 1998.
 Initially Mel's relationship with Alex and Jeff was not disclosed to viewers, and it was several weeks after her introduction that Mel actually came face-to-face with her brother on-screen; it was revealed that she had been estranged from them for some time.